-Dated this [] day of [] Year [J
+Dated this [] day of [] Year []

-Common Seal or Name: Designation of Au - ory/ies(wher re it is a corporation):
+Common Seal or Signature Name: Designation of Authorised Signatory/ies(where it is a corporation):

-In the presence of f,
+In the presence of,

 Signature Name: NRIC No:

-Schedule 1 t of Securities
+Schedule 1 List of Securities

 FINANCIAL REPORTING GUIDE

 Preface

 Bursa Malaysia Derivatives Clearing Berhad ("BMDC") is a company that has been approved by the Minister of Finance under the Capital Markets and Services Act 2007 to act as a clearing house for derivatives market in Malaysia.
 In seeking and obtaining that approval, BMDC undertook the responsibility to gain the confidence of investors in the financial integrity of the Malaysian derivatives market, ensure that clearing participant do not become a source of systemic risk or pose a threat to the settlement system, and to act in the public interest generally.